trumanbe01/trumanbe01/README.md

 # <p align="center">Hey ✌️, it's Truman 😄</p>
-## <p align="center">A passionate computing student from Toronto, Ontario, with a love for all things tech</p>
+## <p align="center">A passionate computing grad from Toronto, Ontario, with a love for all things tech</p>

 ### ✏️ I’m currently busy with:

-* Lots of school 🏫

-* Some fun extracurriculars include:

-  * Teaching Assistant 👨‍🏫
-  * Mentor 👨‍🏫

-* A personal website to show off my projects 💿

-* Capstone project 📚
+* Incoming SDE I at Amazon 🚚

 ### 🌱 I’m currently learning:

-* Compilers 💾
+* Nothing in particular 😅

 ### 💻 Future adventures:

-* Incoming SDE I at Amazon
+* Mentorship 👨‍🏫